jfcoz/postgresqltuner/README.md

 ```
 --ssd
 ```
-Allow to specify that storage is on SSD
+Allow to specify that storage is on SSD.
+Especially useful if PostgreSQL runs in a VM using an underlying (on the physical machine) SSD.

 --nocolor
 The report will not be colorized.
 Useful to save it in a file by using shell redirection.